fourteatoo/clj-evohome/README.md

 (require '[clj-evohome.api :as eh])
 ```

-First and foremost you need to connect to the cloud
+First you need to authenticate yourself with the server

 ```clojure
 (def c (eh/connect "username" "password"))
 ```

-To get information about your account
+Get information about your account

 ```clojure
 (def acc-info (eh/user-account-info c))